kaakaww/scan-configuration/Authentication/Token_Auth/README.md

 Configuring `usernamePassword` for this scenario is similar to the first scenario , but instead the `usernamePassword.type=JSON` which will cause the credential and `otherParams` to be POSTed as `application/json` instead of `application/x-www-form-urlencoded`.
 Successful authentication will return a `JSON` payload containing the bearer token that will need to be passed with every request to an authenticated route.

-For more help configuring Token Authentidation, see our [Documentation](https://docs.stackhawk.com/hawkscan/configuration/authenticated-scanning.html#usernamepassword-authentication--bearer-token-authorization)
+For more help configuring Token Authentication, see our [Documentation](https://docs.stackhawk.com/hawkscan/configuration/authenticated-scanning.html#usernamepassword-authentication--bearer-token-authorization)

 #### Running the scanner with multiiple config files
 To better support advanced configurations you can provide multiple configuration files as an overlay to the base scan configuration `stackhawk.yml`.
 Subsequent configuration files will be merged on top of the prior, effectively replacing any duplicate setting values form the previous scan configuration file.